-We presented RuDiK, a rule discovery system that mines both positive and negative rules on noisy and incomplete KBs.
+We presented RUDIK, a rule discovery system that mines both positive and negative rules on noisy and incomplete KBs.
 Positive rules identify new valid facts for the KB, while negative rules identify errors.
-Negative rules not only identify potential errors in KBs, but also generate representative training data for ML algorithms.
 We experimentally showed that our approach generates concise sets of meaningful rules with high precision, is scalable, and can work with exisisting KBs.

-Open questions are related to the interactive discovery of the rules.
-It is not clear if and how it is possible to drastically reduce the runtime of the discovery with sampling of examples while not compromising on the quality of the mined rules.
-Another interesting direction is to discover more expressive rules that can https://www.cs.ox.ac.uk/activities/machinelearning/Aleph/aleph exploit temporal information through smarter analysis of literals [9], e.g., "if two person have age difference greater than 100 years, then they cannot be married".
+Open questions are related to the interactive discovery of the rules, if and how it is possible to drastically reduce the runtime of the discovery without compromising the quality of the rules.
+Another interesting direction is to discover more expressive rules that exploit temporal information through smarter analysis of literals [1], e.g., "if two person have age difference greater than 100 years, then they cannot be married".

 Acknowledgement.
-This work was partly supported by Google.
+This work was partly supported by Google with a Faculty Research Award.